BUMETCS673/seprojects-cs673olf24team1/code/db/readme.md

 John Doe: A user enrolled in the MS of Software Development program with program_code 'mssd'.
 Jane Smith: A user enrolled in the MS of Software Development program with program_code 'mssd'.

-### Example Chat History:
+### Example Sessions:
-- Conversations involving course recommendations, prerequisites, and course scheduling for Computer Science.
+- Conversations involving course recommendations, prerequisites, and course scheduling for MS of Software Development.

 ---